morhenderson/Code-Samples/README.md

 ### Myc-Drop (C++)

-The Myc-Drop program (Myc-Drop) is a customizable fully-connected deep neural network for reading a mycological dataset and classifying each of the constituent samples as edible or poisonous.
+The Myc-Drop program (Myc-Drop) reads a mycological dataset and trains a customizable fully-connected deep neural network to classify each of the constituent samples as edible or poisonous based on a variety of sample attributes.